open-craft/openedx-course-enrollment-audit/README.rst

 .. code-block:: bash

-   python manage.py backfill_course_enrollment_audit
+  python manage.py lms backfill_course_enrollment_audit

-This command will ensure that all existing manual enrollments are tracked and audited according to the plugin's logic.
+This command ensures that all existing manual enrollments are tracked and audited according to the plugin's logic.

 Getting Help
 ============